FN-Children-Games/Glyphs/README.md

    ![image](https://user-images.githubusercontent.com/26759760/155910729-f05e2c48-892a-4297-a210-d49b689f8554.png)

-  -Unity - Syllablic glyph and a standardized CLC Syllabic equivalent, Appear in the top corner of a Canvas UI element using 2 TextMestPro Ui Elements.
+  -Unity - Syllablic and a standardized CLC equivalent, Appear in the top corner of a Canvas UI element using 2 TextMestPro Ui Elements.
   (as Reference for search)

   ![image](https://user-images.githubusercontent.com/26759760/155911589-6b2221b2-7bc6-4be0-8553-a8632fe21b73.png)

-  -Unity - a Grid of random Syllablic glyphs and standardized CLC Syllabic equivalent appear in Panel UI Element orgranized in a Grid layout group with 26 TextMestPro Ui Elements.
+  -Unity - a Grid of random Syllablic and standardized CLC equivalent appear in Panel UI Element orgranized in a Grid layout group with 26 TextMestPro Ui Elements.

-  -C# Script - Randomaize 24 Syllablic glyphs and standardized CLC Syllabic equivalent.
+  -C# Script - Randomaize 24 Syllablic and standardized CLC equivalent.

   -C# Script - Have 5 of the 24 letters be the correct answer the rest incorrect.